Josep Jornet and Peter Liu recognized by the National Science Foundation

 The CAREER Award is the National Science Foundation's most prestigious award in support of junior faculty.
 The awards are given to outstanding scientists who exemplify the role of teacher-scholars through research, education, and the integration of education and research.
 The reviewing, award and selection process is one of the most competitive within the NSF.

-Debunking myths about terahertz communication networks and proving the feasibility of ultra-fast wireless communications at terahertz frequencies.
+Debunking myths about THz communication networks and proving the feasibility of ultra-fast wireless communications at THz frequencies.

 Professor Jornet is the Director of the Ultra-broadband Nano Communication and Networking Laboratory.
 His current research interests are in Terahertz-band communication networks, Nanophotonic wireless communication, Wireless Nano-bio-sensing Networks, and the Internet of Nano-Things.